Setting young adults up for success

 Magaly arrived at the SOS Children’s Village in Arequipa, Peru when she was five-and-a-half years old.
 There, she became part of an SOS family that she describes as being “centered on trust, understanding and mutual encouragement.”

 In 2017, the Gender Gap Index ranked Ethiopia 115 out of 142 in gender disparities.
 Ethiopian culture tends to promote strict, traditional gender roles: men provide income by doing work outside of the home, while women do household chores and look after children.

 You can empower the next generation by providing them with the education and the toolkit to thrive.
 Donate to help the children of today and tomorrow.

 SOS Children’s Villages works to develop well-rounded and self-sufficient young adults, no matter their starting point in life.
-SOS’s comprehensive approach is tailored to each individual’s passions and skills – working to empower each individual to reach their full potential.
+SOS’s comprehensive approach is tailored to each individual’s passions and skills – Working to empower each individual to reach their full potential through vocational training.
 A study conducted by the Boston Consulting Group shows that investing in the SOS approach for supporting disadvantaged youth provides a return on investment of up to $14 for every $1 invested.
 Learn more about our Education, Employment and Empowerment programs.
-Learn more about how we empower the next generation.

 We work with other development agencies, governments and communities to advance initiatives that help children and families, and to raise awareness about the rights of children and the responsibilities of those around them.